veslua/WC1-Code-Refactor/README.md

 * Ensure the heading attributes are in proper sequence.

-To submit the assignment, we were required to provide the foolowing:
+To submit the assignment, we were required to provide the following:

 * URL of the deployed application